 How to Temp Steaks the Right Way

 The absolute best way to get an accurate temperature of steak is to use a reliable digital meat thermometer to do the job.
 The temperature should be quick-reading to make sure you’re not risking overcooking the meat while you wait for the reading.
 Here’s how to get an accurate temperature read for your steak using a thermometer:

 No Thermometer?
 Use the Hand Method

 If a thermometer isn’t available, you might still be able to check the level of doneness of your steak by using your hand.
-It’s not as accurate as a temperature but it’s better than nothing.
+It’s not as accurate as a temperature, but it’s better than nothing.

 Press two fingers gently into the surface of the middle of the beef.
 Then, feel press those same fingers into the palm of your hand right underneath your thumb as you touch the thumb to each finger.
 The squishiness of that muscle will differ as your thumb touches each finger and can give you an idea of your meat’s doneness.
 Thumb to index finger is rare, thumb to middle finger is medium-rare, thumb to ring finger is medium and thumb to pinky finger is well-done.